Ancient Greek temple: Beginnings

-The beginnings of Greek temple construction in the Doric order can be traced to early in the 7th century BCE.
-With the transition to stone architecture around 600 BCE, the order was fully developed; from then on, only details were changed, developed and refined, mostly in the context of solving the challenges posed by the design and construction of monumental temples.
+The beginnings of Greek temple construction in the Doric order can be traced to early in the 7th century BC.
+With the transition to stone architecture around 600, the order was fully developed; from then on, only details were changed, developed and refined, mostly in the context of solving the challenges posed by the design and construction of monumental temples.

 First monumental temples

-Apart from early forms, occasionally still with apsidal backs and hipped roofs, the first 100 ft peripteral temples occur quite soon, before 600 BCE.
+Apart from early forms, occasionally still with apsidal backs and hipped roofs, the first 100 ft peripteral temples occur quite soon, before 600.
 An example is Temple C at Thermos, c.
 625, a 100 ft hekatompedos, surrounded by a peristasis of 5 × 15 columns, its naos divided in two aisles by a central row of columns.
 Its entirely Doric entablature is indicated by painted clay plaques, probably early example of metopes, and clay triglyphs.
-It appears to be the case that all temples erected within the spheres of influence of Corinth and Argos in the 7th century BCE were Doric peripteroi.
+It appears to be the case that all temples erected within the spheres of influence of Corinth and Argos in the 7th century were Doric peripteroi.
 The earliest stone columns did not display the simple squatness of the high and late Archaic specimens, but rather mirror the slenderness of their wooden predecessors.
-Already around 600 BCE, the demand of viewability from all sides was applied to the Doric temple, leading to the mirroring of the frontal pronaos by an opisthodomos at the back.
+Already around 600, the demand of viewability from all sides was applied to the Doric temple, leading to the mirroring of the frontal pronaos by an opisthodomos at the back.
 This early demand continued to affect Doric temples especially in the Greek motherland.
 Neither the Ionic temples, nor the Doric specimens in Magna Graecia followed this principle.
 The increasing monumentalisation of stone buildings, and the transfer of the wooden roof construction to the level of the geison removed the fixed relationship between the naos and the peristasis.
 This relationship between the axes of walls and columns, almost a matter of course in smaller structures, remained undefined and without fixed rules for nearly a century: the position of the naos "floated" within the peristasis.